Site Map

 Bloody show.
 If you have bloody or brownish discharge from your vagina, it may mean your cervix has begun to dilate.
 The mucous plug that sealed your cervix during your pregnancy may be visible.
 This is a good sign.
 But active labor may still be days away.

 Your baby moves less.
-If you feel less movement, call your health care provider, as sometimes decreased movement can mean that the baby is in trouble.
+If you feel less movement, contact your health care provider, as sometimes decreased movement can mean that the baby is in trouble.

 Your water breaks.
 When the amniotic sac (bag of fluid around the baby) breaks, you will feel fluid leak from your vagina.
 It may come out in a trickle or a gush.